faniskou/DHTSimpleApi/README.md

 ### run the app
 No port is assigned so will propably run on 5000
-you can run the api by running py dht.py
+you can run the api by running python3 dht.py

 ### run on rasbian as a service
 Use the above commands to install